Bone Marrow Transplantation and Peripheral Blood Stem Cell Transplantation

 A woman can donate her baby’s umbilical cord blood to public cord blood banks at no charge.
 However, commercial blood banks do charge varying fees to store umbilical cord blood for the private use of the patient or his or her family.

 Where can people get more information about potential donors and transplant centers?

-The NMDP website contains a list of transplant centers that perform allogeneic transplants.
-The list includes descriptions of the centers as well as their transplant experience, survival statistics, research interests, pretransplant costs, and contact information.
+A list of U.S. transplant centers that perform allogeneic transplants can be found at BeTheMatch.org/access.
+The list includes descriptions of the centers, their transplant experience, and survival statistics, as well as financial and contact information.

 3001 Broadway Street, NE.

 1–800–627–7692 (1–800–MARROW–2) (Be The Match Registry)